Chern Classes and Compatible Power Operations in Inertial K-theory: Introduction

-One place to look for hyper-K\"ahler structures is the cotangent bundles of complex manifolds.
+In view of Ruan's HKRC conjecture, it is natural to investigate whether there is an orbifold $\lambda$-ring structure on orbifold K-theory that is isomorphic to the usual $\lambda$-ring structure on $K(Z)$.
+One place to look is on the cotangent bundles of complex manifolds and orbifolds.
 These naturally carry a holomorphic symplectic structure, and in many cases these are hyper-K\"ahler.
-In \cite{EJK:12a} we prove that if $\ix = [X/G]$, then the virtual orbifold Chow ring of $I\ix$ (as defined in \cite{GLSUX:07}) is isomorphic (after tensoring with $\nc$) to orbifold Chow ring of $T^*I\ix$.
-Since the inertial pair defining the virtual orbifold product is strongly Gorenstein, we expect that the $\lambda$-ring structure (defined when $G$ is diagonalizable) on $K(I\ix)$ should be related to the usual $\lambda$-ring structure on $K(Z)$.
+In \cite{EJK:12a} we prove that if $\ix = [X/G]$, then the virtual orbifold Chow ring of $I\ix$ (as defined in \cite{GLSUX:07}) is isomorphic to the orbifold Chow ring of $T^*I\ix$.
+Since the inertial pair defining the virtual orbifold product is strongly Gorenstein, we expect that the $\lambda$-ring structure on $K(I\ix)$ should be related to the usual $\lambda$-ring structure on $K(Z)$.

 When $\ix$ is an orbifold, $K(I\ix)$ typically has larger rank as an Abelian group than the corresponding Chow group $A^*(I\ix)$, while $K(Z)$ and $A^*(Z)$ have the same rank by the Riemann-Roch theorem for varieties.
-Thus, it is not reasonable to expect an isomorphism of $\lambda$-rings between $K(I\ix)$ (with the virtual product) and $K(Z)$ (with the tensor product).
+Thus, it is not reasonable to expect an isomorphism of $\lambda$-rings between $K(I\ix)$ with the virtual product and $K(Z)$ with the tensor product.

-However, the Riemann-Roch theorem for Deligne-Mumford stacks implies that a summand $\Kh(I\ix)$, corresponding to the completion at the classical augmentation ideal in $K(I\ix)_{\nq}$, is isomorphic as an Abelian group to $A^*(I\ix)_{\nq}$.
-Here we prove the remarkable result (Theorem \ref{thm.completions}) that if $(\R,\cs)$ is any inertial pair, then the classical augmentation ideal in $K(I\ix)_{\nq}$ and inertial augmentation ideal generate the same topology on the abelian group $K(I\ix)$.
+But the Riemann-Roch theorem for Deligne-Mumford stacks implies that a summand $\Kh(I\ix)_\nq$, corresponding to the completion at the classical augmentation ideal in $K(I\ix)_{\nq}$, is isomorphic as an Abelian group to $A^*(I\ix)_{\nq}$.
+We prove the remarkable result (Theorem \ref{thm.completions}) that if $(\R,\cs)$ is any inertial pair, then the classical augmentation ideal in $K(I\ix)_{\nq}$ and inertial augmentation ideal generate the same topology on the Abelian group $K(I\ix)$.
 It follows that the summand $\Kh(I\ix)$ inherits any inertial $\lambda$-ring structure from $K(I\ix)$.

-This allows us to formulate $\lambda$-ring variant of the HKRC for orbifolds $\ix = [X/G]$ with $G$ diagonalizable.
-Precisely, we expect there to be an isomorphism of $\lambda$-rings (after tensoring with $\nc$) between $\Kh(I\ix)$ with its virtual orbifold product and $K(Z)$ where $Z$ is a hyper-K\"ahler resolution of $\T^*\ix$.
+This allows us to formulate a $\lambda$-ring variant of the HKRC for orbifolds $\ix = [X/G]$ with $G$ diagonalizable.
+Precisely, we expect there to be an isomorphism of $\lambda$-rings (after tensoring with $\nc$) between $\Kh(I\ix)$ with its virtual orbifold product and $K(Z)$, where $Z$ is a hyper-K\"ahler resolution of the cotangent bundle $\T^*\ix$.